klee-contrib/webpack-focus/README.md

 Focus standard loader for focus projects, as well with config and build files.
 The objective is to have dependencies set in one project for all projects and all libraries.

+The module will tell you what lib you need to install as `devDependencies` with an error message if the needed libraries are not present in your `package.json`.

 # How to use focus web pack

 You have 3 functions: